confluentinc/examples/security/secret-protection/docs/secret-protection.rst

    file ``/path/to/secrets-remote.txt``.

 #.
 View the contents of the local secrets file ``/path/to/secrets.txt``, which
-   should contain the encrypted secret for this file/parameter pair along with the metadata (for example, which cipher was used for encryption):
+   should contain the encrypted secret for this file or parameter pair along with the metadata (for example, which cipher was used for encryption):

    .. code-block:: bash